patrickbucher/algorithms/diary.md

 happy with runtime performance, of course; a test of size 1000 ran into a timeout, which probably is set to roughly 5 seconds.

+The Clojure implementation was mostly a translation from Erlang.
+I implemented my own `subvector` routine, after which I noticed that there's already `subvec` (dealing with start and end index rather than start index and length).
+It was a good exercise, however, and my implementation is closer to Erlang's `list:sublist/3`, which also accepts a length as its third argument.
+I re-implemented `swap` in Clojure, and the performance is dismal again; but that's Bubble Sort, after all…

 # 2023-08-14 (Mo)

 I worked through the Bubble Sort problems as good as possible, then implemented